LaunchCodeEducation/openlayers-vanilla-client/README.md

 A default export represents a single encapsulation of the main feature of a module.
 You can only have **one default export per module**.

-> the default export does not retain its namespace when it gets imported (this will make more sense in the import section)
+> the default export does not retain its namespace (if applicable) when it gets imported

+> this will make more sense in the import section

-There are two cases for default exports
+There are three cases for default exports

-> the default export must be defined before the export statement
+> the default export can be defined before the export statement

 ```js
 // any valid namespace, function used as an example